Heading for Trouble? CHC’s Turnaround Strategies Can Help

 Leaders of ailing hospitals usually realize there’s room for improvement but don’t recognize the severity of their situation.
 It is often external stakeholders or bondholders who set corrective action in motion by seeking outside assistance.
 That’s when Community Hospital Corporation (CHC) steps in with intensive turnaround strategies.

 CHC’s turnaround plans help ailing hospitals when financial and performance problems threaten their livelihood and, often, their existence.
 We develop and help implement a guided turnaround process based on a tried-and-true blueprint that we customize for each hospital.
 Our turnaround programs go deeper than a traditional operational assessment designed for hospitals that are struggling but not yet sinking, and they involve much more than cutting costs.
-“At CHC, we know bottom-line results aren’t the only thing at stake; a hospital’s employees, patients and surrounding community depend on its continued success,” says Wilson Weber, executive vice president and COO for CHC.
+“At CHC, we know bottom-line results aren’t the only thing at stake; a hospital’s employees, patients and surrounding community depend on its continued success,” says Wilson Weber, CHC Senior Consultant.

 The first step is recognizing that problems need to be addressed and that outside assistance may be needed.
 Dire finances are an obvious crisis though a surprising number of hospitals fail to take quick, corrective action.
 Additional alarm signals include: